Gililk48/kmerlib/README.md

 Then, use query_kmer_index.py to query a k-mer: python3 query_kmer_index.py ACGTACGTACGTACGTACGTACGTACGTACGT --type reads

-This will output the k-mer’s abundance and locations (read IDs and offsets) based on the saved index.
+This will output the k-mer's abundance and locations (read IDs and offsets) based on the saved index.
 Notes

 K-mer Length: The default k-mer length is 30.
-To change this, you’d need to modify the k variable in the script.
+To change this, modify the k variable in the script.
 File Format: The index and IDs are saved using pickle, which is specific to Python.
 Ensure compatibility with the same Python version when loading the files.
 Performance: For large FASTQ or FASTA files, the script may take significant time and memory.
 The tqdm progress bar provides feedback on the processing status.

 License
 This script is provided as-is for academic and research purposes.
 There is no warranty or guarantee of functionality.
 Use at your own risk.